RuthAndRoth/Reference/Ada Radius/Export_ImportRiggedMeshBlender.md

 Export Collada to chosen .dae filename

-OpenSim/Second Life Mesh Uploader:
-  * Include skin weight
+Tested on Firestorm OS
     * If your armature is resized (giants, tinies, non-humans): Include joint positions.
     * If you don't want your mesh to use the Appearance sliders at all: Lock scale if joint position defined.

-Last updated 2020-04-11 Ada Radius.
-Please contact me if you see something that needs improvement or has gone out of date - this will always be a work in progress.
+Last updated 2021-04-17 Ada Radius.